Main Page Class Hierarchy Alphabetical List Compound List File List Compound Members

 FXbool active () const

-FXuint getWaitingThreads () const
+FXuint getRunningTasks () const

-Return number of waiting threads.
+Return number of tasks.

 FXuint getRunningThreads () const

-Return number of worker threads.
+Return number of threads.

-void setMinimumThreads (FXuint n)
+FXbool setMinimumThreads (FXuint n)

-Change minimum number of worker threads.
+Change minimum number of worker threads; default is 1.

 FXuint getMinimumThreads () const